 Joanne Mantis is an admiralty and maritime attorney focused on maritime business disputes and financial transactions.
 Her experience includes charter party disputes, cargo claims, vessel finance and documentation, collisions, marine casualties, and explosions.

-Joanne represents a variety of clients within the marine industry: vessel owners, operators, managers, brokers, and charterers; logistics providers, towing companies, and offshore companies; shipyards, stevedores, terminal facilities, port authorities, and offshore oil and gas interests.
+Joanne represents a variety of clients within the marine industry: vessel owners, operators, managers, brokers, and charterers; logistics providers and offshore companies; terminal facilities, port authorities, and offshore oil and gas interests.

 She advises clients concerning special laws and regulations that affect maritime business and financial transactions, and provides legal counsel in

-- negotiating, structuring, and documenting complex maritime financial and business transactions,
+- negotiating, structuring, and documenting maritime financial and business transactions,

 - addressing related tax, regulatory and insurance issues, and